nw/react-tutorial-alternative/README.md

 # React comment box example

 This is an alternative example to the offical [tutorial](https://github.com/reactjs/react-tutorial).
 The article about this tutorial is located in [facebook react docs](http://facebook.github.io/react/docs/tutorial.html).

+This example also includes server side component rendering.

 ## Setup